mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

 # Selectors
 * provide the ability to do readiness selection, which enables multiplexed I/O
 * controls the selection process for the channels registered with it
+* simple analogy
-* Now imagine a different scenario in which each pneumatic tube (channel) is connected to a single teller station inside the bank.
-The station has three slots where the carriers (data buffers) arrive, each with an indicator (selection key) that lights up when the carrier is in the slot.
-Also imagine that the teller (worker thread) has a sick cat and spends as much time as possible reading Do It Yourself Taxidermy.
-1 At the end of each paragraph, the teller glances up at the indicator lights (invokes select( )) to determine if any of the channels are ready (readiness selection).
-The teller (worker thread) can perform another task while the drive-through lanes (channels) are idle yet still respond to them in a timely manner when they require attention.
+    * each pneumatic tube (channel) is connected to a single teller station inside the bank
+    * station has three slots where the carriers (data buffers) arrive, each with an indicator (selection key) that lights up when the carrier is in the slot.
+    * teller (worker thread) once for a couple of minutes glances up at the indicator lights (invokes select( )) to determine if any of the channels are ready (readiness selection)
+    * teller (worker thread) can perform another task while the drive-through lanes (channels) are idle yet still respond to them in a timely manner when they require attention.
 * You register one or
   more previously created selectable channels with a selector object.
 A key that represents the